-Benefits For Out-Of-Network Or Non-Contracted Providers
+In-Network Benefits For Out-Of-Network Providers

-The following covered services and supplies provided by out-of-network or non-contracted providers will always be covered:
+The following covered services and supplies provided by out-of-network providers will always be covered at the in-network level of benefits:

-• Emergency services for an emergency medical condition.
+- Emergency services for an emergency medical condition.
 See the Definitions section for definitions of these terms.
-This plan provides worldwide coverage for emergency services.

-The benefits of this plan will be provided for covered emergency services without the need for any prior authorization and without regard as to whether the health care provider furnishing the services has a contract with us.
-Emergency services furnished by a non-participating provider will be reimbursed in compliance with applicable laws.

-- Facility and hospital-based provider services received from a hospital that has a provider contract with Premera Blue Cross. - Covered emergency services received from providers located outside the United States, the Commonwealth of Puerto Rico and the U.S. Virgin Islands.
+This plan provides worldwide coverage for emergency services. - The benefits of this plan will be provided for covered emergency services without the need for any prior authorization and without regard as to whether the health care provider furnishing the services is an in-network provider.
+Emergency services furnished by an out-of-network provider will be reimbursed at the in-network benefit level.
+As explained above, if you see an out-of-network provider, you may be responsible for amounts that exceed the allowed amount. - Services associated with admission by an in-network provider to an in-network hospital that are provided by hospital-based providers. - Facility and hospital-based provider services received in Washington from a hospital that has a provider contract with Premera Blue Cross, if you were admitted to that hospital by a Heritage provider who doesn't have admitting privileges at a Heritage hospital. - Covered emergency services received from providers located outside the United States.

-If a covered service is not available from an in-network provider, you can receive benefits for services provided by an out-of-network or non-contracted provider.
+If a covered service is not available from an in-network provider, you can receive benefits for services provided by an out-of-network provider at the in-network benefit level.
 However, you or your out-of-network provider must request this before you get the care.
 See Prior Authorization to find out how to do this.